Holidays in Japanese Companies: What to Expect

 After the birth of a new child, both parents are allowed to apply for child-care leave.
 The initial application is for the period between the child’s birth up to their first birthday.
 After this period, further extensions can be requested up to the child’s second birthday, provided that the child has not been admitted into a nursery.

 For the purpose of caring for family members and loved ones such as parents, an employee is allowed 5 days a year, or up to 10 days in the case where more than 2 family members are in need of care.

 To better improve the work-life balance of employees, companies will offer extra days on top of mandated holidays.
 As these holidays are dictated by individual companies themselves, it can be difficult to say for certain what can entail, however, some common types can be seen below:

-This can include honeymoon days for newlyweds, or for foreigners, time off to see family who are overseas, among others.
+This can include honeymoon days for newlyweds, or for foreigners, time off to see family who is overseas, among others.

 Some companies implement “Refresh” holidays, where employees who have contributed to the company for a significant amount of time are able to take some time off from work in order to rest and recuperate, so they can go back to work feeling more refreshed and productive.

 While the New Year Holidays in Japan are the same as everywhere else in the world, it is custom for the Japanese to spend a few days with their family for the celebration.
 As such, companies can sometimes take a few additional days off during this time to allow for time with loved ones.
 Some companies may also allow time for summer or winter holidays.